Blackjack is my favorite game! No matter what anyone says! And not only because it gives high chances of winning. But let's first discuss the rules.

 Card Values in BJ

-For example, if the hand is composed of an ace and a six, the player has five or fifteen points.
+For example, if the hand is composed of an ace and a six, the player has a total of five or fifteen points.
 If he draws a six, the player gets twenty-one points.

 At some casinos, the turn automatically moves to the next hand.
 At other casinos, it is announced that he has either eleven or twenty-one, so the player chooses whether to draw another card or not.